 You might have heard that French people don’t like English, and if you try speaking in it in Paris, people may simply ignore you (and that’s the least that could happen).
 There are few reasons for that - and language history is one of them.

 Since the mid 20th century, with the ending of WWII, the United States has risen in the political area.
 This led to English gaining international significance, and to French losing its position as the key international language in Europe.

-Moreover, Franglais appeared - an overuse of English words by French speakers.
+Moreover, in modern times, Franglais appeared - an overuse of English words by French speakers.
 The standard French has been flooded with English tech words like “cell phone,” and slang.
 By some people, Franglais is perceived as an attack on the identity of the country itself through the corruption of the national language.

 While the French tend to resist the anglicization of French words, that doesn’t stop the spread of English.
 Nevertheless, many French people continue to fight the tendency to use English words and try to stick to their native (or second-learned) French, full of nuances, complexity, and beauty.